Cacti/plugin_monitor/README.md

 Bug and feature enhancements for the webseer plugin are handled in GitHub.
 If you find a first search the Cacti forums for a solution before creating an issue in GitHub.

 ## Changelog
+--- 2.3 ---
+* feature: improved header/filter layout for more consistent view
+* feature: Added List View mode
+* issue: fixed issue where hosts where not always evaluated properly in render_perms()

 --- 2.2 ---
 * issue#23: Notify admins on a system reboot detection